International Mugham Center of Azerbaijan: International World of Mugham Festival

 The International World of Mugham Festival (Beynəlxalq Muğam Dünyası Festivalı) was held on Heydar Aliyev Foundation’s initiative, on March 18–25, 2009, in Baku.
 The opening ceremony of the festival was held on March 20, in the International Mugham Center of Azerbaijan.
 A contest of mugham singers, multiple mugham operas, symphonic and classical mugham concerts were held during the festival.
-The festival was concluded by gala concert, which was held on March 25, 2009 in Heydar Aliyev Palace, in Baku.
+The festival was concluded by a gala concert, which was held on March 25, 2009, in Heydar Aliyev Palace, in Baku.

 A scientific symposium of mugham was held during the international festival and lasted for 3 days.
 About 30 scientists, musicians, and also promoters of traditional eastern music from the more than 16 countries took part at the symposium.
 Presentations about musical cultures of Azerbaijan, Iran, Turkey, Pakistan, India, Tunisia, Uzbekistan, Tajikistan were given during the festival and the issue of First Nagorno-Karabakh War was also raised there.